-- 1070 (Gregoire et al., 2016; Stoker et al., 2022; Figure 10).
+Following the local LGM, the ice stream network was stable during generally slow margin retreat (<100 m/year; Figure 10D).
+Temperature increases prior to, and then more rapidly during, the Bølling-Allerød Interstadial led to a lowering of the ice sheet surface and increased ice margin retreat rates (Gregoire et al., 2016; Stoker et al., 2022; Figure 10).
 Ice stream activity also peaked at the start of the Bølling-Allerød Interstadial and then rapidly decreased until no ice streams were active in our study area at the end of the Bølling-Allerød (Figure 10E).
-In the saddle region, this warming resulted in a rapid expansion of the ablation area and initiated a massbalance/ice sheet surface elevation feedback, whereby ice sheet thinning lowered larger areas of the ice saddle region to war mer elevations where enhanced melting occurred (Gregoire et al., 2012).
-This may have caused a steepening of the ice sheet surface - profile from the Keewatin Ice Dome and increased driving stresses in ice stream onset areas and the subsequent acceleration of ice streams (Robel and Tziperman, 2016).
-Through this mechanism, the climatically triggered collapse of the ice saddle can likely explain the peak in ice stream activity observed in the empirical record (Figure 11Figure 10E and F).
+In the saddle region, this warming resulted in a rapid expansion of the ablation area and initiated a mass-balance/ice sheet surface elevation feedback, whereby ice sheet thinning lowered larger areas of the ice saddle region to warmer elevations where enhanced melting occurred (Gregoire et al., 2012).
+This may have caused a steepening of the ice sheet surface profile from the Keewatin Ice Dome and increased driving stresses in ice stream onset areas and the subsequent acceleration of ice streams (Robel and Tziperman, 2016).
+Through this mechanism, the climatically triggered collapse of the ice saddle can likely explain the peak in ice stream activity observed in the empirical record (Figure 10E and F).
 Increases in ice streaming during ice saddle collapse events have been observed in numerical modelling simulations and have previously been attributed to increases in the area of ice margin through which ice can flow as ice sheets separate (Ely et al., 2024).
-As our - 080 reconstructed increase in ice stream activity begins and peaks prior to the separation of the CIS and LIS, we believe that changes in the ice sheet surface slope driven are the more likely cause of our reconstructed ice streaming changes.
-Warming temperatures and enhanced surface melt likely led to the increased delivery of meltwater to the subglacial system and high subglacial water pressures may have facilitated fast ice flow (Clayton et al., 1985; Shabtaie and Bentley, 1987; Kamb, 2001; Zwally et al., 2002; Winsborrow et al., 2010; Margold et al., 2018) - In our reconstruction, the reduction in ice stream activity rapidly decreases following the peak in ice stream activity and does not correspond to any climatic or geologic changes (Figure 11Figure 10).
-RatherTherefore, we suggest ice drawdown created a thinner ice sheet profile and contributed to ice stream slowdown.
+As our reconstructed increase in ice stream activity begins and peaks prior to the separation of the CIS and LIS, we believe that changes in the ice sheet surface slope driven are the more likely cause of our reconstructed ice streaming changes.
+Warming temperatures and enhanced surface melt likely led to the increased delivery of meltwater to the subglacial system and high subglacial water pressures may have facilitated fast ice flow (Clayton et al., 1985; Shabtaie and Bentley, 1987; Kamb, 2001; Zwally et al., 2002; Winsborrow et al., 2010; Margold et al., 2018)

+In our reconstruction, ice stream activity rapidly decreases following the peak in ice stream activity and does not correspond to any climatic or geologic changes (Figure 10).
+Therefore, we suggest ice drawdown created a thinner ice sheet profile and contributed to ice stream slowdown.
 The low ice surface slope in a thin ice sheet is associated with a reduction in the driving stresses in ice stream onset zones leading to ice stream slowdown (Robel and Tziperman, 2016).
-Indeed, in other regions of the LIS, ice drawdown during ice streaming has been suggested to cause a thinner ice sheet profile - 1090 (Stokes and Clark, 2003).
-As the observed changes ice stream activity (Figure 11Figure 10) occurred prior to the Younger Dryas cool period and without any observed changes in geological conditions, they climatic and geological factors are not considered to have be the primary factors influencinged the reduction in ice stream activity.
+Indeed, in other regions of the LIS, ice drawdown during ice streaming has been suggested to cause a thinner ice sheet profile (Stokes and Clark, 2003).
+As the observed changes ice stream activity (Figure 10) occurred prior to the Younger Dryas cool period and without any observed changes in geological conditions, climatic and geological factors are not considered to be the primary factors influencing the reduction in ice stream activity.